Report Detailing Harassment At NPR Cites 'High Level Of Distrust' Of Management

 Mohn added: "We are committed to a work environment where everyone feels safe and respected.
 I want to build an organization of equality and empowerment, where every one of us is held to the same standards and every voice can be heard."

 NPR News exchanged emails with Oreskes but did not secure comment.
-NPR News will add reaction from Oreskes as it arises.
+NPR News will update with any response from Oreskes.

 The problems involving Oreskes were flagged even before he took the job.
 At the tail end of the hiring process, one participant in his hiring review raised a past incident in which Oreskes reportedly sought to meet women late at night at a conference under the guise of discussing his book.